dair-ai/Prompt-Engineering-Guide/guides/prompts-intro.md

  so  beautiful today.
 ```

 Is that better?
 Well, we told the model to complete the sentence so the result looks a lot better as it follows exactly what we told it to do ("complete the sentence").
-This approach of instructing the model to perform a task is what's referred to as **prompt engineering**.
+This approach of designing optimal prompts to instruct the model to perform a task is what's referred to as **prompt engineering**.

 The example above is a basic illustration of what's possible with LLMs today.
 Today's LLMs are able to perform all kinds of advanced tasks that range from text summarization to mathematical reasoning to code generation.

-Here are few more tips to keep in mind while you do prompt engineering:
-- You can try other simple tasks by using simple commands to instruct the model like "Write", "Classify", "Summarize", "Translate", "Order", etc.
-- Keep in mind that you also need to experiment a lot so see what works best.
-Trying different instructions with different keywords, context, and data and see what works best for your particular use case and task.
-Usually, the more specific and relevant the context is to the task you are trying to perform, the better.
-We will touch on the importance of sampling and adding more context in the upcoming guides.

-We will cover more of these capabilities in this guide but also cover other areas of interest such as advanced prompting techniques and research topics around prompt engineering.

 ---
 ## A Word on LLM Settings